atropos-null/LS/py109/py109_studyguide.md

 Python uses reference counting as its primary garbage collection mechanism, with a cycle-detecting collector to handle reference cycles, which helps manage memory efficiently by tracking how many references point to each object.

 **How Reference Counting Works**

-In Python, every object maintains a count of how many references point to it.
+Every object maintains a count of how many references point to it.
 The Python interpreter tracks these references by:

 1. Incrementing the reference count when a new reference to the object is created
 2. Decrementing the reference count when a reference goes out of scope or is explicitly deleted
 ```python